tarigelamin1997/tradesense/README.md

 streamlit run app.py
 ```

-Upload your trade history or try the sample file in `sample_data/`.
+Upload your trade history or simply run the app without a file to see the built‑in
+sample data from `sample_data/futures_sample.csv`.

 ## Extending